1. Introduction to Work Hours and Overtime Regulations

 Ensuring adherence to work hour regulations is crucial, and there are penalties for companies that don't comply.

-Non-compliance with work hour regulations can result in significant financial penalties for businesses.
-Severe or repeated instances of non-compliance can attract legal repercussions and may even result in the revocation of a company's business license.
+Non-compliance with work hour regulations can result in hefty fines for companies.
+In severe cases, repeated non-compliance can lead to legal actions and even business license revocation.

 Work Hours for Young Workers and Interns